Confused about nonstick cookware brands?

 The world of nonstick cookware is full of Orwellian-level disinformation.
 It's incredibly easy to be misled by the marketing jargon because...well, because it can be misleading.

 There are a couple of reasons.

 One is that in the past few years, PTFE--better known as Teflon, Dupont's brand name for the original PTFE product--has gotten some bad press, so people are worried that it's not safe to cook with.
-(Whether that's true or not is a topic of debate; we discuss that in more detail in this article.)
+(Whether that's true or not is a topic of debate; we discuss that in more detail below and in this article.)
 So companies began to downplay, or just plain hide, the fact that their pans contain PTFE.
 (How they do that is explained in detail throughout this article.)

 Another reason is competition from the new kid on the block, ceramic nonstick cookware.
-Ceramic cookware, which came on the scene about 10 years ago, is the first real competitor to PTFE.
+Ceramic nonstick cookware, which came on the scene about 10 years ago, is the first real competitor to PTFE.
 (The vast majority of late-night infomercials that show the egg sliding around in the pan and the burnt cheese wiping right off are for ceramic cookware.)
-Ceramic pans have become hugely popular, largely because they're perceived as the healthier, safer nonstick cookware choice.
+Ceramic nonstick pans have become hugely popular, largely because they're perceived as the healthier, safer nonstick cookware choice.

 So PTFE cookware manufacturers are trying to hang onto their market share.
 And they're doing this in a number of ways, from talking about the superiority of their product (true) to using all sorts of euphemisms for PTFE, to downplaying the fact that their products contain PTFE at all.